The continuum of abuse provides for both hope and confusion.

 You know abrasive individuals and maybe even stay clear of them when you can.

-They may not respond right away to a confrontation regarding their behavior, but do in time recognize and desire to change, hopefully even apologizing.
+They may not respond right away to a confrontation regarding their behavior, but do in time recognize and desire to change, hopefully even apologizing and making restitution.

 But when there is confrontation of one who can be identified as an “abuser” there is no response or if they do it is because it is necessary to control their situation by manipulating the confronter.
 The Bible character, Saul, can be considered this type.